-- 1. In May of 2017, 75% of the core content teachers used common formative assessment based upon the state standards.
-In May of 2018, 100% of the core content teachers will use the performance task questions from each quarter in their semester summative assessments, based on the Florida State Standards to progress monitor student growth. - 2.
-At least 40% of teachers and administration will be active participants of a Performance Tasks Professional Learning Team (PLT) to continue the review and refinement of the performance tasks in each core content area. - 3.
-100% of the teachers and administrators will be trained on research-based high engagement strategies (AVID, STEAM, Kagan). - 4.
-100% of the teachers and administrators will create and post Collective Commitments in their classrooms and offices. - 5.
-100% of all core content teachers will utilize content curriculum maps and performance tasks. - 6.
+- 1. In May of 2018, 75% of the core content teachers used common formative assessment based upon the state standards.
+In May of 2019, 100% of the core content teachers will use the performance task questions from each quarter in their semester summative assessments, based on the Florida State Standards to progress monitor student growth. - 2.
+At least 40% of teachers and administration will be active participants of a Performance Tasks Professional Learning Team (PLT) to continue the review and refinement of the performance tasks in each core content area.
+(Currently 30%) - 3.
+100% of the teachers and administrators will be trained on research-based high engagement strategies (AVID and STEAM) (Currently 75%). - 4.
+100% of the teachers and administrators will create and post Collective Commitments in their classrooms and offices.
+(Currently at 90%) - 5.
+100% of all core content teachers will utilize content curriculum maps and performance tasks.
+(Currently at 75%) - 6.
 To support sustainability of the MSAP Grant, the percentage of teachers who participate in no fewer than 40 hours of STEAM or MSAP identified "best practices" training annually will be at least 85%.